 Did you watch the president's summit yesterday with the black leaders?

-Did you see Sonny Johnson really basically saying the same things that you're saying, but also saying that we're not giving them these limited government solutions that they're asking for.
+Did you see Sonny Johnson really basically saying the same things that you're saying, but also saying that we're not giving them these limited government solutions that they're asking for?

 And we're absolutely having the wrong conversation with the black community in these cities.

-And we're not going in there, we're not representing uh conservative values.
+And we're not going in there.

-We're not putting conservative candidates out there, and we're not doing the things that can reduce the local impact that government has on their lives.
+And we're not doing the things that can reduce the local impact that government has on their lives.

 And that's what I hear when I hear defund the police.

-I don't think defunding the police is what they want or what they need or what should be done, but they're looking for a way to reduce the impact on government that they face every single day.
+I don't think defunding the police is what they want or what they need or what should be done.

 And that's a conservative principle.

-You know, I always say everyone says they don't want negative ads, but then we all know why we these politicians use negative ads because we say that we don't want them, but they actually work.
+You know, I always say everyone says they don't want negative ads, but then we all know why these politicians use negative ads because we say that we don't want them, but they actually work.

-Um the left really, really, really believes.
+The left really, really, really believes.

 What's different between now and say other elections gone by is they've never been this open and honest about the socialism that they really and truly embrace.

-I don't even think they ever thought they could get this far with it, but now they're beginning to embrace it, but they also do something every two and four years, and it's what I always say.
+I don't even think they ever thought they could get this far with it, but now they're beginning to embrace it, but they also do something every two and four years.

 And you can see it happening now.

-They want dirty air water, and they want to throw granny and grandpa over a cliff when they're in their wheelchair after a year of eating dog food and cat food.
+They want dirty air water and they want to throw granny and grandpa over a cliff when they're in their wheelchair after a year of eating dog food and cat food.

 They just hate Donald Trump.